DSI-FDI/final-project/iteration_2_and_3_dsi.md

 From previous iteration we realised our application has enough potential to take more part on the dating process instead of being just a daemonic who only acts in the background.

 The application will have mainly a **transient posture** while dating.
 This is more helpful for Josh and non-intrusive (it will still have simple elements on the screen, very well placed and the information will not appear all the time).
-We changed our vision from iteration one because we realized Josh has serious problems while dating because he is really insecure and he needs more help to fell he has the control.
+We changed our vision from iteration one because we realized Josh has serious problems while dating because he is really insecure and he needs more help to feel he has the control.

 However, this transient posture will not be applicable all the time.
 The application will adopt a **daemonic posture** on intimate moments, when the user is feeling self-confident and secure.
 So this will let the passion and magic flow.